Cumulants in Noncommutative Probability Theory IV. De Finetti's Theorem and $L^p$-Inequalities: A De Finetti Lemma

 and we may apply Proposition~\ref{prop:GeneralCumulant4:WeakSingletonCumulants} to every term of the sum to see that it vanishes. \end{proof}

-The main problem is now to prove faithfulness of $\tilde{\phi}$ on $\alg{B}$.
-In the tracial case we may dispose of this problem as follows. \begin{proof} [End of the proof of Theorem~\ref{thm:GeneralCumulant4:MainTheorem} in the tracial case] If $\phi$ is a trace, so is~$\tilde{\phi}$ and its kernel is a twosided ideal.
-Since $\phi$ is faithful, the intersection of $\pi(\alg{U})$ with $\ker\tilde\phi$ is trivial and therefore $\alg{U}$ is faithfully embedded into the quotient algebra~$\tilde{U}/\ker\tilde\phi$, on which the trace is faithful. \end{proof} In the non-tracial case there is more work to do, namely we will show that the extended state $\tilde{\phi}$ is indeed faithful on $\alg{B}$.
-This is done by showing that in the case of noncrossing cumulants a very strong law of large numbers holds.
+The main problem is now to prove faithfulness of $\phitt$ on $\alg{B}_0$.
+In the tracial case we may dispose of this problem as follows. \begin{proof} [End of the proof of Theorem~\ref{thm:GeneralCumulant4:MainTheorem} in the tracial case] If $\phit$ is a trace, so is~$\phitt$ and its kernel is a two sided ideal.
+Since $\phit$ is faithful, the intersection of $\pi(\alg{U})$ with $\ker\phitt$ is trivial and therefore $\alg{U}$ is faithfully embedded into the quotient algebra~$\tilde{U}/\ker\phitt$, on which the trace is faithful.
+Now we can apply the arguments of the proof above with $\tilde{U}$ replaced by the quotient~$\tilde{U}/\ker\phitt$. \end{proof} In the non-tracial case there is more work to do, namely we will show that the extended state $\phitt$ is indeed faithful on $\alg{B}_0$.
+To this end we need a very strong law of large numbers for noncrossing exchangeability systems, which we prove in the next section.